ethomas997/ArduVidRxController/app/doc/Instructions.md

 **Values**:  Pause the scan and display a dialog showing the numeric RSSI values for all the channels.
-The channel with the highest RSSI value is tuned on the receiver, and selecting a channel on the dialog will tune it on the receiver.
+The channel with the highest RSSI value is selected and tuned on the receiver, and selecting a channel on the dialog will tune it on the receiver.
 **Pause**:  Pause the scan.
 The channel with the highest RSSI value is indicated on the graph and tuned on the receiver.
 Touching bars